-This microfacies is repeated in several horizons throughout the Drunka Formation at El-Zarabi section with a total thickness of about 17.75 m (Fig.2A&B).
+This microfacies is repeated in several horizons throughout the Drunka Formation at El-Zarabi section with a total thickness of about 17.75 m (Fig.3A&B).
 The rock is formed of whitish grey to white, crystalline and burrowed limestone with chert bands and concretions.
-It is also recorded in two beds at the lower and middle parts of the upper unit of the Drunka Formation at Ismail Bey section measuring a thickness of 1 and 2.5 m from base and above (Fig.3).
-Also, this associatios is recorded in the topmost part of Gebel Gibeil section with a total thickness of about 3.5m (Fig.4).
-In thin section, the peloids (micritized grains, fecal peloids and coprolites) are the most abundant allochemical grains where they form about 30-40% of the rock.
-Other components are noticed e.g. miliolids (5%), orbitolites (2-4%), molluscs (3%), calcareous algae (2%, both the green and red ones) and echinoderms (1%, echinoidal plates and spines sometimes show syntaxial overgrowth) (PI.3E).
+It is also recorded in two beds at the lower and middle parts the upper unit of the Drunka Formation at Ismail Bey section measuring a thickness of 1 and 2.5 m from base and above (Fig.4).
+Also, this associatios was recorded in the topmost part of Gebel Gibeil section with atotal thickness of about 3.5m (Fig.5).